-The School of Liberal Arts endorses merit pay as the basis for faculty salary adjustments, providing that the resulting salary structure is equitable and marketoriented.
+The School of Liberal Arts endorses merit pay as the basis for faculty salary adjustments, providing that the resulting salary structure is equitable and market-oriented.
 The salary adjustment categories and procedures identified below should lessen some of the problems faculty and administrators have identified, i.e., inequities within and among departments, compression between ranks, and unresponsiveness to market demands.
 The dean should allocate funds for all categories whenever meritorious cases for salary adjustment arise, although it should be noted that, while faculty salaries are to remain one of the highest budgetary priorities of the school, all adjustments are ultimately based on availability of funds within the school.
 The dean is responsible for deciding the appropriate distribution of salary adjustment sums allocated to individuals and departments.
 Likewise, although required to consult with faculty, the dean is ultimately responsible for final decisions on all salary adjustments.
 All faculty salary adjustments must fall under one of the categories, which are described below in order of priority.

-I. Promotion Adjustment
+2.1 Promotion Adjustment

 Promotion represents special merit and should carry a substantial extra reward separate from normal considerations of merit, market, and equity, although care must be taken to ensure that any combination of the adjustments does not skew the departmental or school salary structure.
-Promotions should carry a salary increase of 10% of the faculty member's base salary at the time of promotion, based on a 10-month appointment, with the following minimum amounts: Professor, \$6,000; Associate Professor, \$4,500; Senior Lecturer, \$3,000.
+Promotions should carry a salary increase of 10% of the faculty member's base salary at the time of promotion, based on a 10-month appointment, with the following minimum amounts (including clinical lines): Professor, \$8,000; Associate Professor, \$6,000; Senior Lecturer, \$5,000.
+Minimum dollar amounts should be reviewed every five years (last reviewed: 2015).

-II.
-Annual Merit Adjustment
+2.2 Annual Merit Adjustment

 Merit will constitute the primary basis for annual salary adjustments.
 Merit pay must be tied to annual reviews, which are based upon the information provided in faculty annual reports, including the faculty member's annual goals.
 Faculty goals should reflect the goals and requirements of the department and school, as well as the faculty member's particular interests.
 Tenure-line faculty members will be assessed based upon their teaching, research, and service.
 Lecturers will be assessed based upon on their teaching and service.
 In reviewing faculty annual reports, each department should adopt standards for ranking faculty performance as significantly exceeding department expectations, exceeding department expectations, meeting department expectations, performing below department expectations, or offering unsatisfactory performance.
-As noted in the SLA Annual Summary Review Form, each department shall determine the relative weight that teaching and service for lecturers--and teaching, research and service for tenure-line faculty--count toward the overall evaluation of the faculty member.
+As noted in the SLA Annual Summary Review Form, each department shall determine the relative weight that teaching and service for lecturers - and teaching, research and service for tenure-line faculty - count toward the overall evaluation of the faculty member.
 Each year, the dean will provide departments with a pool of money for all merit adjustments.
 The department is responsible for distributing those funds according to department policy.
 The dean should make every effort to make appropriate annual adjustment allocations to the departments.

-III.
-Other Adjustments
+2.3 Other Adjustments

-A. Market Adjustment
+2.3.1 Market Adjustment

 The School of Liberal Arts should pay competitive market salaries to recruit and retain high quality faculty.
 Market adjustments should be made when departments demonstrate empirically that an individual faculty member can command a higher salary elsewhere in academe.
-Such empirical evidence might include competing offers, authoritative salary data for the discipline, or pay awarded to new hires in the discipline at IUPUI.
+Such empirical evidence typically requires presentation of a competing offer.
 Market adjustments should go only to faculty members whose last two annual reviews indicate that they have exceeded department expectations as measured by departmental standards.